tarantool/doc/doc/reference/configuration/cfg_basic.rst

 .. confval:: read_only

-    Put the server in read-only mode.
+    Put the server instance in read-only mode.
 After this, any requests that try to change data will fail with error :errcode:`ER_READONLY`.

     | Type: boolean